bhaskar24/Clean_Answers_over_Dirty_Database/README.md

 c1 | 0.3 |
 c2 | 0.2 |

-But if we apply we want clean answers over Dirty Database using Probabilistic Database
+But if we apply clean answers over Dirty Database using Probabilistic Database
 ```sql
 select id,sum(prob)
    from customer